alexlitinsky/remevi/memory-bank/progress.md

 - **Legal Framework**: Privacy Policy and Terms of Service

 ## Current Status
-- The application is in Phase 4 (Gamification and Engagement)
+- The application is in Phase 4 (Quiz System Enhancement)
+- Core quiz functionality is stable and working well
+- Quiz type system is properly implemented with TypeScript
+- Question formatting utilities have been created
+- State management for quizzes has been improved
+- Error handling for invalid quiz states is in place
 - Core functionality is stable and working well
 - Achievement system database schema is defined
 - Mind map visualization has been enhanced with advanced layout algorithm